Xunnamius/next-test-api-route-handler/CONTRIBUTING.md

 prevents the pipeline from proceeding to the next column.

-This pipeline supports four suites of integration tests: _node_, _externals_, _browser_, and _webpack_.
-The presence of these test suites is picked up by `grep`-ing the output of `npm run list-tasks` to search for the presence of the script keys `test-integration-node`, `test-integration-externals`, `test-integration-browser`, or `test-integration-webpack` respectively.
+This pipeline supports four suites of integration tests: _node_, _externals_, _client_ (for browsers/cli/etc), and _webpack_.
+The presence of these test suites is picked up by `grep`-ing the output of `npm run list-tasks` to search for the presence of the script keys `test-integration-node`, `test-integration-externals`, `test-integration-client`, or `test-integration-webpack` respectively.

 This pipeline also supports an optional documentation build step via the `build-docs` key.
 A warning will be generated for projects that lack this key.